engity-com/bifroest/docs/reference/auditlog/recording.md

 Enables session recording for flows that reference this audit log.
 The parent audit log must also be enabled.

 <<property("directory", "File Path", "../data-type.md#file-path", default="<os specific>")>>
 The exclusively managed local recording repository.
-Do not modify it while Bifröst is running or apply an external rotation tool to it.
+Its filesystem is trusted: Bifröst does not use owners, ACLs, link checks, or protection against concurrent external mutation as a security boundary.
+Structural layout validation can still reject links and other unsupported entries as malformed repository state.
+Place it on an access-controlled local filesystem, do not modify it while Bifröst is running, and do not apply an external rotation tool to it.

 The default depends on the operating system: